 For example, if the difference between the playing handicaps of two players is 5 strokes, the higher handicapped player receives those strokes on the holes with handicap numbers 1 through 5.

-In stroke play, a player get his strokes where his handicap falls… a player with a 10 handicap get strokes on hole with handicap numbers 1 through 10.
+In stroke play, a player get his strokes where his handicap falls… a player with a 10 handicap get strokes on the holes with handicap numbers 1 through 10.
 A player whose handicap exceeds 18 gets a stroke on every hole and 2 strokes on those holes whose handicap reflects the number of strokes by which the handicap exceeds 18.

 A player with a plus handicap adds strokes beginning with the hole handicapped 18, backward (handicapped 17, 16, … ) for each plus handicap stroke.